happycollision/jekyll.happycollision.com/src/pages/2025/01/05/rethinking-ci-cd.md

 you trust your developers?

-As long as your system or process accounts for these things, then there is no need for your deployments to be held up by a CI/CD pipeline when you need to ship something fast!
+As long as your system or process accounts for these things, then there is no need for your deployments to be held up by a CI/CD pipeline!